-- 1 Using your browser, access the start page of the Microsoft Certificate Services. - 2 For the certificate type, select 'Advance Certificate Request'. - 3 The next step is to selection the option 'Generate and submit a certificate request'.
+- Working with digital certificates - 1) Using your browser, access the start page of the Microsoft Certificate Services. - 2 For the certificate type, select 'Advance Certificate Request'. - 3 The next step is to selection the option 'Generate and submit a certificate request '. - (i)